Olympic torch relay: Day 69

 The School Reporters ended up at the other end of a microphone as Stephen interviewed them about their experiences and what they thought about the torch relay and the Olympics.

-1512: Next to line up an interview was School Reporter Tyreese, who grabbed a word with PC Chris Seymour, on duty outside BBC Television Centre on Wood Lane.
+1512: Next to line up an interview was School Reporter Tyreese, who grabbed a word with a policeman on duty outside BBC Television Centre on Wood Lane.

 PC Seymour said he was particularly looking forward to seeing Strictly Come Dancing presenter Sir Bruce Forsyth run with the torch, prompting a memorable exhange: